Simply put, no. Instagram users will not get a notification if you screenshot their story. Nor will they get one if you screen record it.

 Last week, someone in our group chat posted a screenshot of someone’s Instagram story.
 Immediately afterwards, one of the other members chipped in with some “advice”.

 His comment sent shock waves through the group.
 Panic immediately set in.
 Guys who hadn’t posted to the group chat in weeks suddenly awoke from their slumber.
 “Is this really true?!”, one wrote.
-“Please tell me you’re joking”, another remarked.
+“Please tell me that you’re joking”, another remarked.

 You could sense the worry.
 And it was hilarious.

 However, it was quickly determined to be a lie.
-Currently, as of 2020, Instagram does NOT tell you if someone has taken a screenshot of your story.
+Currently, as of 2021, Instagram does NOT tell you if someone has taken a screenshot of your story.

 Why doesn’t Instagram send a notification if someone screenshots your story?

 It seems as though Facebook made the decision not to copy Snapchat’s notification feature.
-I imagine that this was a big topic of discussion when they were initially designing Instagram Stories.
+I imagine that this was a big topic of discussion back when they were initially designing Instagram Stories.

 My guess is that they excluded this feature on the basis that it could create a negative user experience.
 You see, many of us “Snapchat veterans” are well are aware of the dangers of taking a screenshot of someone’s story.

 They want their users to browse their apps for as long as possible so that they can show them more advertisements.

 To sum it up, a feature that could potentially push someone to deactivate their Instagram account in shame is bad for business.